mdhaber/marray/_sources/tutorial.md

 MArray is a package for extending your favorite [Python Array API Standard](https://data-apis.org/array-api/latest/index.html) compatible library with mask capabilities.
 Motivation for masked arrays can be found at ["What is a masked array?"](https://numpy.org/devdocs/reference/maskedarray.generic.html#what-is-a-masked-array).

 MArray is easy to install with `pip`, and it has no required dependencies.
+(However, `array_api_compat` is needed when using backends that are not yet array API compatible, such as PyTorch and CuPy.)

 ```{code-cell} ipython3
 # !pip install marray